-OEBB's policy with Moda Health and handbook plus any endorsements or amendments are the entire contract between the parties.
-No promises, terms, conditions or obligations exist other than those contained in the contract.
-This handbook and the policy plus any endorsements or amendments shall supersede all other communications, representations or agreements, either verbal or written between the parties.
+OEBB's benefit plan documentwith Moda Health and handbook plus any endorsements or amendments are the entire contract between the parties.
+No promises, terms, conditions or obligations exist other than those contained such documents.
+This handbook and the benefit plan document plus any endorsements or amendments shall supersede all other communications, representations or agreements, either verbal or written between the parties.
 If any term, provision, agreement or condition is held by a court of competent jurisdiction to be invalid or unenforceable, the remainder of the provisions shall remain in full force and effect and shall in no way be affected, impaired or invalidated.